leap-stc/ClimSim/_sources/CONTRIBUTING.md

+# Contributor Guidelines

+## Feedback and future development

+Additional issues from community researchers wishing to build off ClimSim or make use of our tools are welcome and can be raised using the GitHub issues page (preferred) or by directly emailing ClimSim maintainers.

-# Developer Guide for the website
+## Developer Guide for the website

-## Jupter Book based website

-Our [website](https://leap-stc.github.io/ClimSim/) is built with [Jupyter Book](https://jupyterbook.org/en/stable/intro.html)
+Our [website](https://leap-stc.github.io/ClimSim/) is built with [Jupyter Book](https://jupyterbook.org/en/stable/intro.html).

 ### How to build the website locally